 Interdisciplinary teaching is a teaching method that incorporates content from multiple disciplines.
-It entails the integration or synthesis of data from various disciplines in order to provide insights, answers, or ideas that could not be obtained focusing on a single discipline alone.
+It entails the integration or synthesis of data from various disciplines in order to provide insights, answers, or ideas that could not be obtained by focusing on a single discipline alone.
 Interdisciplinary teaching is possible and common at all levels of education, from elementary to graduate school.

 Interdisciplinary teaching brings together multiple disciplines through a common theme, problem to solve, issue, topic, or process.
 The key is that the synthesis of knowledge from multiple disciplines results in a higher level of learning.
-Interdisciplinary teaching can be accomplished a single teacher who draws from a variety of disciplines or a group of teachers working together in a process known as team teaching.
+Interdisciplinary teaching can be accomplished by a single teacher who draws from a variety of disciplines or by a group of teachers working together in a process known as team teaching.

 Multidisciplinary, transdisciplinary, and cross-disciplinary teaching must be distinguished from interdisciplinary teaching.
 Multidisciplinary teaching simply aims to bring more than one perspective to an issue, problem, or idea, whereas interdisciplinary teaching aims to generate ideas and understandings that are more comprehensive than a single discipline alone generates.
 Multidisciplinary education is thus additive, whereas interdisciplinary education is integrative.